syncfusion-content/xamarin-docs/Xamarin/SfListView/Grouping.md

 To stick the group header to view, enable the property [SfListView.IsStickyGroupHeader](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~IsStickyGroupHeader.html).
 If `IsStickyGroupHeader` is true, the corresponding group header will be in view until the last item of the group goes out of view when scrolling.

+Sticky group header will move when another group header leads while scrolling.

+R> If sticky group header is enabled and `AutoFitMode` is `Height`, then panning experience will not be smooth or item's layout won't work as expected.
+You can enable the smooth experience, set the same size for all group header items by handling the `QueryItemSize` event.

 N> When the `IsStickyGroupHeader` is set to true, the [IsStickyHeader](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~IsStickyHeader.html) property will be changed to true because the header item can not be scrolled.
 When the `IsStickyHeader` is set to false, if `IsStickyGroupHeader` is true then it will be changed to false because the group header item cannot be sticky.

 {% tabs %}